EduardoKenji/q-learning-maze-solver/README.md

-# q-learning-labyrinth-solver
+# q-learning-maze-solver

-A visual representation of a q-learning algorithm solving a labyrinth.
+A visual representation of a q-learning algorithm solving a maze.
 The project is being developed with Python and pygame modules.

 Q-learning is a model-free reinforcement learning algorithm.
 Q-learning is also an unsupervised training algorithm and therefore it does not use examples or previously known references.